p-rivero/DiscordAudioStream/docs/CaptureMethods.md

 **Cons:**

 - Capture is performed using the CPU (slow).
-- Requires Windows 8.1 or higher.
+- Requires Windows 8.1 or higher for the best results.
+Windows 7 and Windows 8 will work fine, but some elements may be displayed incorrectly.
-- May cause flickering.
+- May cause flickering (see warning above).

 ## BitBlt